-By integrating the SRAM cache as row registers in the DRAM array and keeping the on-chip control simple, the EDRAM is able to provide superior performance over standard slow 4Mb DRAMs.
+By integrating the SRAM cache as row registers in the DRAM array and keeping the on-chip control simple, the EDRAM is able to provide superior performance without any significant increase in die size over standard slow 4Mb DRAMs.
 By eliminating the need for SRAMs and cache controllers, system cost, board space, and power can all be reduced.